oracle/docker-images/OracleFMWInfrastructure/README.md

       * `MANAGED_NAME`                (default: `infraServer1`)
       * `MANAGEDSERVER_PORT`          (default: `8001`)
       * `RCUPREFIX`                   (default: `INFRA01`)
+      * `PRODUCTION_MODE`             (default: `prod`)

 **NOTE**: For security, the Administration port 9002 is enabled by default, before running the container in FMW Infrastructure  12.2.1.3.
-Please download the patch and apply it after you have built the 12.2.1.3 image.
-You can follow the sample https://github.com/oracle/docker-images/tree/master/OracleFMWInfrastructure/samples/12213-patch to see how to patch.
 An alternative is to not enable Administration port when you issue the docker run command, set `ADMINISTRTATION_PORT_ENABLED` to false.
 If you intend to run these images in production, then you must change the Production Mode to `production`.
 When you set the `DOMAIN_NAME`, the `DOMAIN_HOME=/u01/oracle/user_projects/domains/$DOMAIN_NAME`.

   Start a container to launch the Administration and Managed Servers from the image created in step 1.